wintech119/DMIS-Feature-Branch/docs/FIX_LOG_DATA_EVENT_USER_ID.md

 2. Edit an existing donation
 3. Verify a donation

-All operations should complete without the `TypeError` and audit logs should be properly recorded.
+All operations should complete without errors and audit logs should be properly recorded.